Great Fire of London 4 Aftermath

 It is September 1666, and the Great Fire of London has broken out in a bakery.
 For four days flames rage uncontrolled through thousands of wooden homes.
 Though few perish in the fire, enormous numbers are homeless, possessions lost, with nothing to eat and no work available.
 Many of them die during the winter months.
 Almost immediately after the fire rumours swirl that the blaze was begun by Dutch or French Catholics.
 Mobs roam the street demanding an arrest.
 The authorities fear large scale civil unrest.

 Then a simple-minded man confesses.
-He is Robert Hubert, a French Catholic.
+He is Robert Hubert, believed to be a French Catholic.
 Hubert soon retracts his confession but he is brought to trial, convicted by the jury, and the death sentence passed.
 It is what the crowds wanted, and they disperse.
 Next month Hubert is hanged.

 It would seem justice was done.
 But it wasn’t.
 Hubert certainly did not start the fire.
 He couldn’t have because there was incontrovertible evidence he was at sea on a ship when the fire began.
 London had already been burning for two days before he arrived in the city.
 The authorities always had doubts about Hubert’s guilt, but his conviction prevented riots, and it was better that one die than many.